 South Africa Country Staff

-Ian Goldman – Management Committee Chair
+Ian Goldman – Management Committee Member

 Ian Goldman is Head of Evaluation and Research at the South African Presidency’s Department of Planning, Monitoring and Evaluation.
 He is also a Commissioner (board member) of the International Initiative for Impact Evaluation (3ie).
 Ian started his career as an agronomist in Mexico in 1978-9, worked in Zambia from 1982-7 facilitating rural development through strengthening local government, in the UK from 1988-1995 (rural economic development), and then back in South Africa from 1995-8 as a change management advisor with the Free State Department of Agriculture.
 He wrote up this experience for his PhD in 2001.
 In 1998 he established a pioneering NGO (the African Institute for Community-Driven Development – Khanya-aicdd) working in Africa on issues of decentralization, rural development, sustainable livelihoods approaches, community-driven development across Southern and Eastern Africa.
 He has worked in 18 countries in Africa, Europe and Latin America, and with national, provincial and local government, as well as in the NGO and SME sectors.